 Applications of Java

-Java has been around for almost 30 years, and Oracle regularly boasts that the Java Virtual Machine (JVM) runs on more than 3 billion devices.
+Java has been around for almost 30 years, and Oracle regularly boasts that the Java Virtual Machine (JVM) runs on tens of billion devices.

 4 types of Java applications

-As we look over the list of real-world Java applications, we can see that the list breaks down into four basic types:
+That list of real-world Java applications breaks down into four basic types:

-Sadly, the Java applet was replaced with newer, friendlier technologies like:
+Sadly, the Java applet was replaced with newer, friendlier technologies including the following:

 The Java applet API has since been deprecated and removed from both web browsers and the JDK.
 However, there may be a new renaissance for real-world Java applications that run inside the web browser.